 Because a woman's body has less tolerance for alcohol compared to men, it's more susceptible to the damaging effects of alcohol poisoning.
 Numerous studies have linked these health consequences to excessive drinking in women, which include:

-- Increased risk of infertility, miscarriage, stillbirth, and premature delivery11
+• Increased risk of infertility, miscarriage, stillbirth and premature delivery21

-- Higher risk of liver cirrhosis and other alcohol-related liver diseases compared to men12
+• Higher risk of liver cirrhosis and other alcohol-related liver diseases compared to men22

-- Increased risk of mouth, throat, esophagus, liver, colon, and breast cancer14
+• Increased risk of mouth, throat, esophagus, liver, colon and breast cancer24

-It is not something to be ignored in belief that it will pass and go away the following day.
-If you believe that someone you know could be suffering from alcohol poisoning, here are some steps that you can do and avoid doing to comfort them while waiting for help:
+Alcohol poisoning is not something that will pass and go away the following day.
+If you believe that someone you know could be suffering from alcohol poisoning, here are some things you should and shouldn’t do to keep them safe while waiting for help:27

-Lastly, don't wait for all the symptoms of alcohol poisoning to show up and don't hesitate to call for emergency medical help immediately.
-Remember, BAC levels can rise rapidly, and time is of the essence in this situation.
+Lastly, don't wait for all the symptoms of alcohol poisoning to manifest, and don't hesitate to call for emergency medical help immediately.
+Remember: BAC levels can rise rapidly, and time is of the essence in this situation.
 Being a minute too late could mean irreversible damage or even death.

 How to Prevent Alcohol Poisoning

-It does not take rocket science to know how you can prevent yourself or your friends from suffering from alcohol poisoning.
-I believe the first step, and probably the most important one, that you can take is to practice self-control.
+You don’t have to be a rocket scientist to know how you can keep yourself or your friends from suffering from alcohol poisoning.
+The first and probably the most important step that you can take is to practice self-control.
 Avoid and discourage your friends from participating in any alcohol drinking challenge, which is a surefire way to get alcohol poisoning.

-However, if you really must have a few drinks, I personally recommend taking this natural protocol beforehand to pretox your body:
+However, if you really must have a few drinks, I personally recommend taking any of these natural protocols beforehand to pretox your body:

-- Eating before and during drinking — If your stomach is empty, it will speed up the alcohol's rate of absorption into your body.
+• Eating before and during drinking — If your stomach is empty, it will speed up the alcohol's rate of absorption into your body.
 It may also cause severe stomach irritation.
-Make it a point to eat a meal before you drink alcohol and nibble on satisfying snacks (such as cheese) while you drink.
-At the very least, try this old piece of wisdom from the Mediterranean region: take a spoonful of olive oil before drinking alcohol to help prevent a hangover.
+Make it a point to eat a meal before you drink alcohol and nibble on filling snacks like organic cheese while you drink.
+At the very least, try this old piece of wisdom from the Mediterranean region: Take a spoonful of olive oil before drinking alcohol to help prevent a hangover.

-- Sticking with clear alcohol — Generally, clear liquors (vodka, gin, or white wine) will contain fewer congeners than darker varieties (brandy or whiskey).
+• Sticking with clear alcohol — Generally, clear liquors like vodka, gin or white wine contain fewer congeners than darker varieties like brandy or whiskey.

-- Stopping once you feel buzzed — When you feel buzzed, it's a sign that your body's detoxification pathways are becoming overwhelmed.
-Take a break from drinking, or quit for the day entirely, to allow your body to metabolize the alcohol effectively.
+• Stopping once you feel buzzed — When you feel buzzed, it's a sign that your body's detoxification pathways are becoming overwhelmed.
+Take a break from drinking or quit for the day to allow your body to metabolize the alcohol effectively.

-In addition, I also advise against drinking when you're feeling down, or worse, depressed, as this can only lead to unconscious and uncontrolled alcohol consumption.
+In addition, I also advise against drinking when you're feeling down, or worse, depressed, as this can only lead to unconsciousness and uncontrolled alcohol consumption.
 Note that alcohol can actually alter your brain chemistry and lower the levels of serotonin, a mood-regulating chemical in your brain, increasing your anxiety and stress instead of reducing it.35

 Rather than falling into the vicious cycle of alcohol abuse, I recommend addressing your emotional health as soon as possible.
-Try Emotional Freedom Technique (EFT), which is one of the most effective energy psychology tools for me.
+Try the Emotional Freedom Techniques (EFT), which is one of the most effective energy psychology tools for me.